 From June to early November, nearly 16,000 humpback whales move in pods passing Cooly on their route.
 The migrating whales swim north from Antarctica to the warmer waters of the Gold Coast to both mate and to give birth.
 August is the most eventful time for whale watching in Coolangatta, as whales are moving in both directions.
 Some haven’t arrived to their northern destination, while others – with their just-born babies swimming alongside – are already heading back south.

 The lookout at Point Danger is the best whale watching spot we’ve found in Coolangatta.
-Every time we ventured to the elevated Gold Coast lookout point, we have seen some activity of whales in the area: mist from spouts, splashing from playful fins and tails and sometimes even a full breech.
+Every time we ventured to the elevated Gold Coast lookout point, we have seen some whale activity in the area: mist from spouts, splashing from playful fins and tails and sometimes even a full breech.

 Top Tip: Even with our go-to travel camera, the Canon Rebel, you will need a professional zoom lens if attempting to take photos from the shore.
 If you want a good view of the whales, be sure to bring binoculars!